vita-epfl/SVGNet/README.md

 # SVGNet: An SVG-based Trajectory Prediction Model

-The official implementation of "SVG-Net: An SVG-based Trajectory Prediction Model".
-Raw codes are available in the [dev branch](https://github.com/vita-epfl/SVGNet/tree/dev) and soon a refactored version of the code will be added to the main branch instead.
+The official implementation of "SVG-Net: An SVG-based Trajectory Prediction Model" ([webpage](https://vita-epfl.github.io/SVGNet/)).
+Raw codes are available in the
+[dev branch](https://github.com/vita-epfl/SVGNet/tree/dev) and soon a refactored version of the code will be added to the main branch instead.

 ## LICENSE